extrabacon/atom-turbo-javascript/README.md

 # turbo-javascript
-A collection of commands and snippets for optimizing Javascript development productivity.
+A collection of commands and ES6-ready snippets for optimizing Javascript development productivity.

 ## Commands

 ### Easy semi-colons
-Use the following keymaps for quickly ending lines with semi-colons.
+Snippets do not include semi-colons, but you can still add them quickly.
+Use the following keymaps for ending lines with semi-colons.
 It will insert the semi-colon only if there isn't one already.

 ##### End Line (CTRL + ;)
 Terminates the current line with a semi-colon.